ttran29/Lab7_Starter/README.md

 3) What is the difference between navigation and snapshot mode?

+   Navigation mode allows the user to record the webapge and examine it.
+You won't be able to analyze interactions, just performance overall.
+Snapshot mode analyzes the webpage in its current state.
+However, it cannot analyze JS performane or changes to the DOM tree.

 4) Name three things we could do to improve the CSE 110 shop site based on the Lighthouse results.

+- Compress images
+- Reduce unused JavaScript
+- Better HTML practices (<meta name="viewport"> with width)